This post is over a year old, some of this information may be out of date.

 The first time when you run the new gulp task it will create a backup of your settings.
 That also allows you to quickly change between environments by running the task again with the specified environment name.
 Once you ran it one time, you can bundle and package the solution.
 In case you want to switch to another environment, you first have to run this task before running the bundle and package-solution tasks.
 After that, you can add the solution package to the app catalog and your assets to the asset location.

 The code for this gulp task can be found here:

-If you want to test out this gulp task, you first must install a new developer dependency called: uuid.
+If you want to test out this gulp task, you first must install two new developer dependencies called: uuid and decomment.
 This module is being used to generate the new IDs for your different environments.

 Once it is installed, create a new file and call it gulp-change-packaging-settings.json.
 In the gulpfile.js file, add the following line of code before the build.initialize(gulp); line.

 Once everything is in place, you can use the task as follows:

 - This is the basic task run and can be used the very first time to create a backup of your default settings.
 All the settings are stored in a package-solution-env-settings.json file.